 Prior to joining CCRP, Connie was a Mayor and a member of the City Council in Arcata, California.

-Connie is currently a member of Aspen Institute Community Strategies Group’s Rural Development Innovation Group – a leadership group of seasoned rural economic development practitioners from across the country.
+Connie is currently a member of the Aspen Institute Community Strategies Group’s Rural Development Innovation Group – a leadership group of seasoned rural economic development practitioners from across the country.
 She also serves on the Board of Directors of Redwood Acres Fairground and the Open Door Community Health Center’s Board of Directors.
 She graduated in 1988 with a B.A. in speech communication.

 Connie’s personal passions are cooking, gardening, paper crafting and watching sports.
 She has more than 100 cookbooks that she could list as her favorite book.
 Connie has 85 different rose bushes in her back yard, she turned her spare bedroom into a craft studio and is a die-hard football fan.
 She’s the kind of woman who might make a man complain, “Honey, you never talk to me during half-time anymore.”